 Then we factor in another statement in the police report: "Victim allegedly never arrived at the above location as the dispatch was reassigned to another cab at 9:58 pm."
 Even if we take this journey at 10 minutes, Paul Stine has to drop this passenger off, and then proceed to 500 9th Avenue, which is a further journey time of 5 minutes from the Washington and Cherry intersection.
-Trimming this down to 4 minutes, and allowing for the previous passenger to pay and vacate the vehicle, we have a minimum journey time to 500 9th Avenue from Union Square of 14 minutes, and that is a stretch.
-From a starting point of 9.45 pm, this should have Paul Stine reaching 500 9th Avenue at 9.59 pm.
-Yet, reading between the lines, Leroy Sweet is already reassigning this fare to another taxicab at 9.58 pm.
+Trimming this down to 4 minutes - and allowing for the previous passenger to pay and vacate the vehicle - we have a minimum journey time to 500 9th Avenue from Union Square of 14 minutes, which is a stretch.
+From a starting point of 9:45 pm, this should have Paul Stine reaching 500 9th Avenue at 9:59 pm.
+Yet, reading between the lines, Leroy Sweet is already reassigning this fare to another taxicab at 9:58 pm.
 How did Leroy Sweet conclude that Paul Stine was somehow late?

 The rates of fare for taxicabs and sedans shall be as follows: Fifty-five Cents (55c) for the first one-fifth mile or "flag": Ten Cents (10c) for each additional one-fifth mile or fraction thereof: Ten Cents (10c) for each one and one fourth minutes of waiting or traffic delay time.